Maryland Sports Betting

 iOS

-Bettors with Apple devices will have access to Maryland sports betting apps through simple downloads via the iOS app store.
+Bettors with Apple devices have access to Maryland sports betting apps through simple downloads via the iOS app store.
 Maryland sports betting apps are fast, convenient, and can follow you throughout the state.
 You will have to grant the app access to your phone or tablet’s location services though, so it can verify you are in the state.

 Android

-Android users will have access to the same features and bonuses as iOS and browser users.
+Android users have access to the same features and bonuses as iOS and browser users.
 Direct app downloads will be available on your chosen sports betting website, plus Android app stores are expanding their iGaming horizons.

 Additionally, as with iOS devices, make sure you’re sharing your location through the app whenever you’re making a legal wager: you must be in Maryland to do so.